nbeddows/meen-i8080-arcade/README.md

 The pin layout used is the same as the [hardware lcd](https://www.waveshare.com/wiki/Pico-LCD-2) used for testing.

-`button 0`: when on the rom attraction screen, select the previous rom in the list of supported roms, when in gameplay mode, move the ship to the left.
+`button 0`: when on the rom attraction screen, select the previous rom from the list of supported roms, when in gameplay mode, move the ship to the left.
-`button 1`: when on the rom attraction screen, add a credit and start a single player game, when in gameplay mode, quit and return to the attraction screen.
+`button 1`: when on the rom attraction screen, add a credit and start a single player game, when in gameplay mode, quit and reset the current rom.
 `button 2`: when in gameplay mode, fire at the enemy.
 `button 3`: when on the rom attraction screen, select the next rom in the list of supported roms, when in gameplay mode, move the ship to the right.